chichilicious/Learn-Python/README.md

 The books I referred to are: Python for Everybody, Exploring Data Using Python 3 by Charles R. Severance and Think Python by Allen Downey

+Numpy is a very import python library which is similar to matlab.
+It is resourceful and necessary to do a lot of computations.
 I have created a short tutorial for Numpy.
-Try it out and explore it on your own!
+Try it out and explore numpy on your own!